The Secret Relationship Between Horse and Human

 written by Louise Cleland

 Sir Winston Churchill said “There is something about the outside of a horse, that is good for the inside of a man”, and I believe that it is this very statement that has been hugely instrumental in the evolution of horses helping people.
-That’s right, horses helping people in personal development, communication, relationship building and so much more.
+That’s right, horses help people in personal development, communication, relationship building and so much more.

 But why do so many people find that horses are quite simply great teachers for humans?
 I believe that it’s because we have this deep desire to listen and connect with them, and when we do we can learn more about ourselves.